 The specific language in the Operating Agreement will determine the details of how a Board-Managed LLC is run.

-Because Board-Managed LLCs are quite new, and there are a number of legal considerations (and potential issues), it’s best practice to seek legal advice and work with an attorney if this is something you are considering.
+Because Board-Managed LLCs are quite new, and there are a number of legal considerations (and potential issues), we recommend getting legal advice and working with an attorney if this is something you are considering.